-Although the following statements refer to law enforcement reports, they apply equally to the importance of public safety, fire services, corrections and private security reports.
+Although the following statements refer to law enforcement reports, they apply equally to the importance of public safety, fire service, corrections, and private security reports.

 “Good or bad, the language, style and tone of our investigative reports tells the reader about the writer.
 The trial lawyer’s adage of ‘If you can’t try the facts of the case, try the officer who reported the facts’ has played out far too many times in far too many courtrooms.
 Juries and even District Attorneys equate sloppy police writing with sloppy thinking and careless investigative methods.”
 Gordon Sievert.
 “The Essence of Quality: Writing Successful Reports.”
 The Law Enforcement Trainer, Fourth Quarter 2004, p.35.